dentarg/auth0-blog/_posts/2017-01-26-docker-dashboard-with-react-typescript-socketio.markdown

 }
 ```

 This one is a little simpler as it doesn't do too much except display a bunch of `ComponentListItem`s in a list.
-The properties for this component include an array of Containers to display, and a title for the list.
+The properties for this component include an array of `Container` objects to display, and a title for the list.
 If the list of containers is empty, we show a short message.

 Otherwise, we use `map()` to convert the list of `Container` types into `ContainerListItem` components, using the [spread operator](https://developer.mozilla.org/en/docs/Web/JavaScript/Reference/Operators/Spread_operator) (the `...c` part) to apply the properties on `Container` to the component.
-We also give it a key so that React can uniquely identify each container in the list; I'm using the name of the container, seeing as that will be unique in our domain (you can't create two Docker containers with the same name, running or not).
+We also give it a key so that React can uniquely identify each container in the list.
+I'm using the name of the container, seeing as that will be unique in our domain (you can't create two Docker containers with the same name, running or not).

 So now we have a component to render a container, and one to render a list of containers with a title, let's flesh out the App container a bit more.